Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Many C programmers rely far too much on external variables.
 One common abuse: using the same external variable for different purposes in different functions.
 Suppose that several functions need a variable named `i` to control a `for` statement.
 Instead of declaring `i` in each function that uses it, some programmers declare it at the top of the program, thereby making the variable visible to all functions.
 This practice is poor not only for the reasons listed earlier, but also because it's misleading; someone reading the program later may think that the uses of the variable are related, when in fact they're not.

 When you use external variables, make sure they have meaningful names.
 (Local variables don’t always need meaningful names: it’s often hard to think of a better name than `i` for the control variable in a `for` loop.)
-If you find yourself using names like `i` and temp for external variables. that’s a clue that perhaps they should really be local variables.
+If you find yourself using names like `i` and `temp` for external variables, that’s a clue that perhaps they should really be local variables.

 <!-- START: div -->
 <div class="infoBox">